-Cosmetic procedures are excluded in the certificate of coverage.
-Please contact the health services department for assistance in determining whether a procedure would be considered cosmetic or medically necessary.
+Cosmetic procedures are excluded in the evidence of coverage.
+Please contact the Care Management & Operations department for assistance in determining whether a procedure would be considered cosmetic or medically necessary.

-Refer to BCBSNC formulary for medications which may require prior approval.
-Refer to member's certificate of coverage for specific coverage of benefits.
+Refer to BCBSNC formulary for medications which may require prior authorization.
+Refer to member's evidence of coverage for specific coverage of benefits.

-To obtain authorization, providers can call 1-336-774-5400 or 1-888-296-9790 to reach BCBSNC health services.
+To obtain prior authorization, providers can call 1-336-774-5400 or 1-888-296-9790 to reach BCBSNC Care Management & Operations.

-Services on the BCBSNC prior authorization guideline list require the PCP authorized specialist or PPO member to contact BCBSNC health services to obtain an authorization.
-A list of the prior authorization guidelines has been included in this section for your convenience.
+Services on the BCBSNC prior authorization guideline list require the PCP authorized specialist or PPO member to contact BCBSNC Care Management & Operations department to obtain an authorization.
 This list is reviewed periodically and may be changed with appropriate notification to physicians.
-This list is current as of this manual's publication date.
-Prior authorization guidelines are available for review on the Web site at bcbsnc.com.
+Prior authorization guidelines are available for review on the Web site at bcbsnc.com/content/providers/blue-medicare-providers/index.htm.